 The td_string!
 Macro

-If the value is a plain string or a boolean, it returns a &'static str.
+If the value is a plain string or boolean, it returns a &'static str.
 If it's an interpolation or a number, it returns a String.

 This requires the interpolate_display feature to be enabled to work with interpolations.